 the lights glared all night, and they kept up with the security announcements despite the fact that nobody but me and the cleaners was in the airport. -a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time spent at Boston Logan International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Boston Logan International Airport.

 What to Expect